drduh/macOS-Security-and-Privacy-Guide/README.md

 Among other features, [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) is able to cache replies, prevent upstream queries for unqualified names, and block entire top-level domain names.

-Use in combination with DNSCrypt to additionally encrypt outgoing DNS traffic.
+Use in combination with DNSCrypt to additionally encrypt DNS traffic.

 If you don't wish to use DNSCrypt, you should at least use DNS [not provided](http://bcn.boulder.co.us/~neal/ietf/verisign-abuse.html) [by your ISP](http://hackercodex.com/guide/how-to-stop-isp-dns-server-hijacking/).
 Two popular alternatives are [Google DNS](https://developers.google.com/speed/public-dns/) and [OpenDNS](https://www.opendns.com/home-internet-security/).